Resources

 This handbook is addressed primarily to policy makers and sports practitioners, as well as sports journalists and civil society organizations who wantto do more to ensure that women and girls across all social groups can practice sports safely.
 It includes statistics, guidance, and casestudies of policy and practice action from around the world.

-Safe and Inclusive Sport: Preventing gender-based violence : A guide to support gender equity and the prevention of gender-based violence through sport.
+Safe and Inclusive Sport: Preventing gender-based violence through sport.

-Publisher: Sport and Recreation Victoria (Australia)
+Publisher: Sport and Recreation Victoria, Australia

-The guide provides 10 guiding principles, case studies and practical tools to support state sporting associations, regional sports assemblies, women’s health and community health services, local councils, and other organisations work together to develop and implement prevention of gender-based violence projects in community sport settings.
+The Victorian Government’s Safe and Inclusive Sport: Preventing Gender-Based Violence Guide provides 10 guiding principles, case studies and practical tools to support organisations to work together to develop and implement prevention of gender-based violence projects in community sport settings.

 Training and Education